entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > Ritchie *et al.* (1992, Character 6); Luo *et al*.
 (2025), Character 88.

-> - Ritchie *et al.* (1992) regarded it as a synapomorphy of bothriolepidoids and asterolepidoids.
+> - Ritchie *et al.* (1992) regarded it as a synapomorphy of euantiarchs (bothriolepidoids and asterolepidoids).

 89. Mesial lamina on dorsal central plate 1: absent (0); present (1).

 > Ritchie *et al.* (1992, Character 7); Luo *et al*.
 (2025), Character 89.

-> - Few researchers have noticed that character.
-Ritchie *et al.* (1992) regarded it as a synapomorphy of bothriolepidoids and asterolepidoids.
+> - Ritchie *et al.* (1992) regarded it as a synapomorphy of euantiarchs (bothriolepidoids and asterolepidoids).

 90. Mesial marginal plate 1 restricted to mesial wall of pectoral appendage: absent (0); present (1).

 > Ritchie *et al.* (1992, Character 8); Luo *et al*.
 (2025), Character 90.

-> - Mesial marginal plate 1 enclosed by dorsal/ventral central plate 1 and mesial marginal plate 2 on visceral view.
+> -  Ritchie *et al.* (1992) regarded it as a synapomorphy of euantiarchs (bothriolepidoids and asterolepidoids). **Mesial marginal plate 1 enclosed by dorsal/ventral central plate 1 and mesial marginal plate 2 on visceral view.** ???

 91. Nerves and vessels to pectoral fin passing through a single axillary foramen: absent (0); present (1).